 SEO and internal linking

-1. Present transparent facts.
+1. Present transparent facts-no vague claims without evidence

-2. Replace buzzwords with real examples.
+2. Replace buzzwords with real examples that show concrete actions

-3. Focus on hopeful language.
+3. Focus on hopeful language that makes change feel possible

-4. Add data and certifications.
+4. Add data and certifications that prove your claims

-5. Stay inclusive in tone.
+5. Stay inclusive in tone-welcome people in, don't push them away

-6. Link to nonprofit / CSR resources.
+6. Link to nonprofit or CSR resources that provide additional context